AdobeaNkuah/Sport-Chek-Web-Scraper/README.md

 c.execute('''DROP TABLE product_information''')  # Include after table creation to delete table for next testing round
 ```

-While the script is running **DO NOT** minimize window of the website or manually interact with the webpage, this will interrupt the script's function.
+While the script is running **DO NOT** minimize website window or manually interact with the webpage, this will interrupt the script's function.

 ## Results
-The results of the web scraping will be printed in the terminal window your Python IDE.
+The results of the web scraping will be printed in the run window your Python IDE.
 This script utilizes the pandas framework to make the results readable.

 For example, scraping the products found from this webpage:

 ```text
 https://www.sportchek.ca/categories/shop-by-sport/camping-equipment/tents.html?page=1
 ```

 Creates this database:

 ```text